Cheltenham International Film Festival (CIFF) will mark its seventh anniversary in 2025.

 All films are watched by a selection panel, diverse in makeup.
-Films selected for the festival allow filmmakers access to new audiences in a town that has been home to arts festivals through the decades and home to many celebrities who live in the area.
+Films selected for the festival allow filmmakers access to new audiences in the town which has been home to arts festivals through the decades and is home to many celebrities who live in the area.

-For the past three years, there has been one award and that is BEST FILM.
-It is open only to emerging filmmakers with their first or second feature film, (on occasion we may accept a third feature film).
+For the past four years, there has been one award and that is BEST FILM.
+It is open only to emerging filmmakers with their first or second feature film.

-The BEST FILM is selected from a short list of seven films designated as ‘IN COMPETITION’.
-The seven ‘IN COMPETITION’ films are selected by a panel from all the films to be screened during the 10 days of the film festival.
+The BEST FILM is selected from a short list of six or seven films designated as ‘IN COMPETITION’.
+‘IN COMPETITION’ films are selected by a panel from all the films to be screened during the 10 days of the film festival.

 Previous winners: